smart-energy-system/Implementation/README.md

 # Implementation

 This repository contains the implementation of a microgrid simulation.
+We usually add the exercise number to the methods.

 # Setup
 It is probably possible to use a lot of different IDEs and setting but we used the following: